Towards Measuring and Modeling "Culture" in LLMs: A Survey: Findings: Defining Culture

 \subsection{Semantic Proxies}

-A majority of the studies surveyed (19/32) focus on a single semantic domain -- {\bf emotions and values} from the 21 defined categories in \citet{Thompson2020}.
-It is not surprising as~\citet{hershcovich-etal-2022-challenges} also call out ``objectives and values'' as an independent and essential axis of linguistic-cultural interactions.
+A majority of the studies surveyed (25 papers out of 55 paper on the semantic proxies) focus on a single semantic domain -- {\bf emotions and values} from the 21 defined categories in \citet{Thompson2020}.
 Furthermore, there are several datasets and well-defined frameworks, such as the World Value Survey~\cite{Gedeshi2021} and Defining Issues Tests~\cite{Rest1979DevelopmentIJ}, which provides a ready-made platform for defining and conducting cultural studies on values.
-Yet another reason for the emphasis on value-based studies is arguably the strong and widely popular evolving narrative around Responsible AI and AI ethics~\cite{bender2023parrots, Eliot2022}.
-We will discuss some of these studies in more detail in Sec~\ref{sec:lci}.

-Of the other semantic domains, \textbf{Food and Beverages} has been studied by \citet{palta-rudinger-2023-fork} where a manually-curated set of CommonsenseQA-style questions focused on food-related customs is developed for probing cultural biases in commonsense reasoning systems; and by \citet{cao2024culinary}, who introduce CulturalRecipes -- a cross-cultural recipe adaptation dataset in Mandarin Chinese and English, highlighting culinary cultural exchanges.
+Yet another reason for the emphasis on value-based studies is arguably the strong and evolving narrative around Responsible AI and AI ethics~\cite{bender2023parrots, Eliot2022}.
+Of the other semantic domains, \citet{palta-rudinger-2023-fork} study \textbf{Food and Beverages} where a set of CommonsenseQA-style questions focused on food-related customs is developed for probing cultural biases in commonsense reasoning systems; and \citet{cao2024culinary} introduce CulturalRecipes -- a cross-cultural recipe adaptation dataset in Mandarin Chinese and English, highlighting culinary cultural exchanges.

 \citet{an-etal-2023-sodapop} and \citet{quan-etal-2020-risawoz} focus on named-entities as a semantic proxy for culture, which is not covered in the list of semantic domains discussed in \citet{Thompson2020} but we believe forms an integral aspect of cultural proxy. \citet{an-etal-2023-sodapop} shows that LLMs associate {\em names of people} to gender, race and ethnicity, thus implicitly learning a map between names and other demographic attributes.~\citet{quan-etal-2020-risawoz} on the other hand emphasize on the preservation of local named-entities for names of people, places, transport systems and so on, in multilingual datasets, even if these were to be obtained through translation.